article

 Some drugs can make metformin less effective or increase your risk of lactic acidosis or low blood sugar.

-These are some of the things that can interact with metformin:
+Some things that can interact with metformin include:

 • Insulin